Skip to content

 Short answers, pulled from the story.

-When did the first Primetime Emmy Awards ceremony take place?
+When did the Primetime Emmy Awards start?